Become a Social Media Influencer

 - What will be your ROI on social media?

-So, will you make money if you invest in social media marketing?
+So, will your small business make more money if you invest in social media marketing?

-If you do social media like this doctor does social media you’ll make a lot of money!
+If you do social media like Dr. Pimple Popper you’ll make a lot of money!

 What is the ROI on Social Media?